Nasimaktar99/AIOBOT/README.md

 ```
 python3 generate_string_session.py
 ```
 **NOTE:** You can limit the maximum concurrent downloads by changing the value of 'MAX_CONCURRENT_DOWNLOADS' in 'aria.sh'.
 By default, it's set to '3'.
-**NOTE:** You can limit the maximum download speed by changing the value of 'MAX_DOWNLOAD_SPEED' in 'aria.sh'.
+You can limit the maximum download speed by changing the value of 'MAX_DOWNLOAD_SPEED' in 'aria.sh'.
 By default, it's set to '0' (unlimited).

 ## Getting Google OAuth API Credential File